ninjaaron/compose-struct/README.rst

 Interfaces
 ----------
-Perhaps the most significant difference our structs and alternatives is that we emphasize composition over inheritance.
+Perhaps the most significant difference between our structs and alternatives is that we emphasize composition over inheritance.
 A ``struct`` isn't even able to inherit!
 It's an outrage!
 What about interfaces!?
 What about polymorphism!?
 Well, what ``compose`` provides is a simple way to generate pass-through methods to attributes.

 .. code:: Python